isomerpages/seab-corp/news/press-releases/_posts/2025-01-03-post-Release of 2024 Singapore Cambridge GCE O Level Exam Results and 2025 Joint Admissions Exercise.md

 <p></p>
 </li>
 <li>
-<p>Eligible school and private candidates will receive a digital copy of <u>Form A</u><sup>1</sup> via
+<p>Eligible school and private candidates will receive a digital copy of
-their registered email addresses from 3pm on Friday, 10 January 2025.
+Form A<sup>1</sup> via their registered email addresses from 3pm on Friday, 10 January 2025.
 All candidates eligible for JAE may also download a copy of Form A from the JAE-Internet System (JAE-IS) during the application period.</p>
 <p></p>
 </li>
 <li>